szaumoor/ZSTweaks/ZSTweaks/README.md

 - **Flaming Long Sword +1** is renamed to Flaming Sword of Royal Might +3, becomes a +3 weapon, causes 1d4 fire damage per hit, and since it's "hypnotic" it has a 50% chance of causing Stun, and 50% change of causing asleep for 1 round.
 The save against it is now +2 instead of +5.
 Additionally, it makes it look like an actual flaming sword when held.
 - **Spear +3** is renamed to Spear of Royal Might +3, and it no longer has a Save vs. Spell bonus of +6 to cause 2d4 magic damage, now it has no bonus or penalty and causes 3d4 magic damage when save is failed.

+**Component 1195:** Make Gloves of Healing worth more than what you get by selling them

+This improves the gloves by adding the following:

+- +1 Casting level for paladins and clerics
+- 1 HP regeneration to the whole party every 5 rounds
+- The charge ability is now changed to a combination of Lay On Hands cast at level 10, and Slow Poison

 </details>